Wednesday, 30 September 2015

 Peel and cut the ridge gourds and eggplants lengthwise.
 Wash and rub with salt, turmeric and red chilli powder.

-Heat oil in a wok.
+Heat the oil in a wok.
 Temper with kalojeera.
 Add the veggies and stir at high heat.

 Lower the heat and cover cook for 3-4 minutes.
-Uncover and add 1small cup water.
+Remove the cover and add one small cup of water.

 Again cover and cook for another 4-5 minutes.
 Add the coriander leaves.